ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

 ## Verify Di2

 With all Di2 wires connected and the battery charged the Di2 system is ready to be paired.
-As described in [Rear Derailleur (Di2) Dealer Manual](https://si.shimano.com/#/en/iDM/RARD010) under *System pairing (wired)* this is done by pressing and holding the function button of the rear derailleur until the LED changes from yellow to flashing blue (5 - 8 seconds).
+As described in [Rear Derailleur (Di2) Dealer Manual R9250](https://si.shimano.com/#/en/iDM/RARD010) under *System pairing (wired)* this is done by pressing and holding the function button of the rear derailleur until the LED changes from yellow to flashing blue (5 - 8 seconds).
 The LED flashes green if system pairing succeeds, or flashes red if pairing fails.

 After pairing, signals sent from the shifters to the derailleurs should be functioning.
 Try the shift switches of the two shifters and verify the derailleurs are moving each in their both shifting directions.